Grain (textile)

 For woven textiles, grain refers to the orientation of the weft and warp threads.
 The three named grains are straight grain, cross grain, and the bias grain.
 In sewing, a pattern piece can be cut from fabric in any orientation, and the chosen grain or orientation will affect the way the fabric hangs and stretches and thus the fit of a garment.
 Generally speaking a piece is said to be cut on a particular grain when the longest part of the pattern or the main seams of the finished piece are aligned with that grain.
 Non-woven materials such as felt, interfacing or leather do not have a grain.

 Straight grain

 The straight grain is oriented parallel with the warp threads and the selvedge.
-The straight grain typically has less stretch than the crossgrain since the warp threads will be pulled tighter than the weft during weaving.
+The straight grain typically has less stretch than the cross grain since the warp threads will be pulled tighter than the weft during weaving.
 Most garments are cut with the straight grain oriented top to bottom.